Petkomat/fr-eval-curves/README.md

 - construct a curve
 - plot the curve

 The code supports regression, classification etc. problems.
-Instead of adding features one by one to the set of used features, we can follow a more general linear (adding 10 features per step), quadratic or exponential progression.
+Instead of adding features one by one to the set of used features, we can follow a more general linear (e.g., adding 10 features per step), quadratic or exponential progression.